-51 Assembly taken to have authorised certain publications
+51 Assembly taken to have authorised particular publication

-(1) The Assembly is taken to have authorised a person to whom this section applies to publish parliamentary documents.
+(1) The Assembly is taken to have authorised the publication of an authorised parliamentary record by an authorised publisher.

-(2) The authority conferred by subsection (1) extends to-

-- (a) the doing of all acts preparatory to, and for the purposes of, publication; and - (b) all forms of publication.
+(2) The authority conferred by subsection (1) extends to the doing of all acts preparatory to, or otherwise for the purposes of, the publication.

-(3) For this part, a document that purports to be a parliamentary document is taken to be a parliamentary document unless the contrary is proved.
+(3) For this part, a thing purporting to be an authorised parliamentary record is taken to be an authorised parliamentary record unless the contrary is proved.